-Inspired by the protests in Greensboro, several Howard University students founded an integrated group of activists against segregation and racism under the name of the Nonviolent Action Group (NAG.)
-In June 1960 this group, which included Lawrence Henry, Dion Diamond, Joan Trumpauer (now Mulholland), Charles Cobb, David Hartsough, Helene Wilson, Walter De Legall, Paul Carr, Ethelene Crocker, Cornelia Greene, Paul Dietrich, Jean Donnelly, Mike Proctor, James E. Browne, Emily Malkin, William Griffin, and Clyde McDowell, organized demonstrations over various days at seven lunch counters across Arlington.
-The demonstrations featured black protestors buying goods to establish themselves as customers, while black and white protestors ordered food at the counters.
-Black demonstrators were not served food so white protestors passed their food to the black students to de facto desegregate the counters.
-Demonstrators sometimes engaged employees in conversations about desegregation, but often sat reading the Bible in silence or to each other.
+Inspired by the protests in Greensboro, several Howard University students and local allies founded an integrated group of activists against segregation and racism under the name of the Nonviolent Action Group (NAG.)
+In June 1960, this group, which included Lawrence Henry, Dion Diamond, Joan Trumpauer (now Mulholland), Gwendolyn Greene (now Britt), Cornelia Greene, Charles Cobb, David Hartsough, Helene Wilson, Walter De Legall, Paul Carr, Ethelene Crockett, Paul Dietrich, Jean Donnelly, Mike Proctor, James E. Browne, Emily Malkin (now Flynn), William Griffin, Martin Schain, Antonia Lewis, and Clyde McDowell, organized demonstrations over various days at seven lunch counters across Arlington.
+The demonstrations featured black protesters buying goods to establish themselves as customers, while black and white protesters ordered food at the counters.
+Black demonstrators were not served food, so white protesters passed their food to the black students to de facto desegregate the counters.
+Demonstrators sometimes engaged employees in conversations about desegregation but often sat reading the Bible in silence or to each other.

-As part of the commemoration program for this anniversary and the greater civil rights efforts achieved in Arlington, the Historic Preservation Program is proud to partner with Arlington County’s Public Art Program, Arlington Transit, and Arlington Art’s Art on the ART bus and Arlington Art Truck to bring visiting artist Amos Paul Kennedy Jr. to Arlington to create commemorative letter-press cards featuring quotes by local history makers to bring attention to the places, people, and events that are often overlooked in our collective memory of Arlington.
+As part of the commemoration program for this anniversary and the greater civil rights efforts achieved in Arlington, the Historic Preservation Program is proud to partner with Arlington County’s Public Art Program, Arlington Transit, Arlington Arts’ Art on the ART Bus, and the Arlington Art Truck to bring visiting artist Amos Paul Kennedy, Jr. to Arlington to create commemorative letter-press cards featuring quotes by local history makers to bring attention to the places, people, and events that are often overlooked in our collective memory of Arlington.
 Mr. Kennedy creates prints, posters, and postcards and is inspired by proverbs, sayings, and quotes that are significant to the place where he is working.

-In Spring 2020, look for the Arlington Art Truck at Farmer’s Markets and other events where you can print your own commemorative card.
-These letter-pressed cards honor the 60th anniversary of the lunch counter sit-ins that occurred in Arlington, Virginia from June 9 to June 22, 1960.
-The sit-ins were protests to challenge widespread segregation policies.
+In Spring 2021, look for the Arlington Art Truck at Farmers Markets and other events where you can print your own commemorative card.
 There are seven cards designed by Amos Kennedy to commemorate each of the sit-in protests.
 For each location the truck visits, we will have one of the seven cards available to print.
 To collect all seven, you must visit the Arlington Art Truck each week!
-In addition, there will be seven cards specially printed for the Art on the ART bus, a mobile gallery on one of Arlington County’s ART public transit buses.
+In addition, there will be seven cards specially printed for Art on the ART Bus, a mobile gallery on one of Arlington County’s ART public transit buses.
 Available to a wide audience, the bus circulates on different routes each day.